 If the plaintiff is a minor, handicapped, or mentally ill, many states will allow an extension of the statute of limitations based on the circumstances.

 File a Personal Injury Lawsuit Early to Avoid the Statute of Limitations

 The best bet to avoid running afoul of the statute of limitations is to file your personal injury lawsuit as early as possible.
 Of course, in most cases, this is often easier said than done, and if you are struggling with painful rehabilitation or feel overwhelmed with sudden financial pressures, you need to get in touch with a professional attorney.

-Peter Davis Law has specifically been working on behalf of personal injury victims for a very long time, and we want to be the ones to help you.
+Peter Davis & Associates has specifically been working on behalf of personal injury victims for a very long time, and we want to be the ones to help you.
 So for any further information on what it takes to file a personal injury lawsuit, contact one of our representatives directly for help.